gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SCTP association termination where its unknown if all data has been delivered.
 The DTLS/SCTP should indicate to ULP successful completion or failure to shutdown gracefully.

+### DTLS/SCTP Controll Message {#SHUTDOWN-Request}

+   DTLS/SCTP Controll Message is defined as a single 32-bit field.
+The value "1" is defined to mean request to client to initiate controlled shutdown.

 # DTLS over SCTP Service {#Negotiation}